lorin1999/pet/gotchas/main.md

-# def is a an statement that creates a function object
+# Mutable objects as default arguments

 `def fun(kw=[])` creates a function object and binds it to the current namespace (e.g. the module namespace if the definition is in a module).

-the default arguments are evaluated exactly once as part of that object creation.
-The objects defined in default args are also created and bound to the same namespace.
+The default arguments are evaluated exactly once as part of the function object creation.
+The objects defined as default arguments are also created and bound to the same namespace.

 # Ambiguous meaning of the dot